Billy the Fish: Episode Three

 Billy hears Syd Preston calling his name and wonders where he is.
 Syd tells him everything is OK - he bumped his head on a goal post.
 Billy realizes he had been dreaming.
 The postman calls at the Stadium with a letter for Billy.
 It is from Graham Trailer.
 He asks Billy to play against Moveinya in the World Cup.
 Billy is thrilled - it is like a dream come true.
 But that evening as Billy arrives at the stadium and heads onto the turf, he discovers the ground is empty.
 He discovers he has become the victim of a cruel hoax.
 Unseen by Billy, a mysterious hand turns a handle.
 The man who Billy believed to Graham Trailer must have been an evil and talented impressionist.
 He sees the doors are locked.
 He also notices a hose has been left running!
 Soon the water level inside the ground will begin to rise - and poor Billy will be drowned!
 Meanwhile, Tommy Brown is called in to see Rick Spangles.
 He's not happy with Saturday's result and tells Tommy he is fired.
 Tommy tells him Fulchester won.
 However, Spangles tells Tommy it's in the best interest in Fulchester United's football club and turns his attention to a Mister Smith (who is really Gus Parker).
 "Smith" says he has always wanted to be a football manager.
 Spangles gives him the job and introduces him to Syd Preston.
-However, Syd doesn't figure in Gus Parker's big plans and so Parker sacks him.
+However, Syd does not figure in Gus Parker's big plans and so Parker sacks him.
 Later, the new boss is on the telephone at his desk.
 Speaking to the team Peddleworth Albion, he offers to swap all Fulchester's best players for their worst ones and plans to throw in Billy Thompson free of charge...

 At a flooded Wembley Stadium, things are looking grim for Billy.
 The water level is rising fast.
 However, a sea rescue helicopter spots Billy and lifts him to safety.
 The next day, Billy and his friends report to their new stadium - Peddleworth Albion.
 Billy meets Tommy.
 He introduces Billy to the team's new members - Brown Fox and Johnny X, the invisible striker, who has been invisible since an accident in which his father, a scientist, was killed.
 At Fulchester Stadium, Gus Parker offers a bus driver £10,000 for some pensioners.
 The bus driver agrees and takes the cash.
 Gus is very pleased.
 After only a week in charge of Fulchester, he has sold off their best players and replaced them with pensioners.
 Within a week, Fulchester will go bust and with them out of the way for good, Parker will return to Grimforth City and win the league...